saloniudani/cvdrill/INSTALL.md

 [1] Please refer to [Apache Drill Installation](https://drill.apache.org/docs/install-drill/).

 ## Run a query (on SOLR storage plugin) ##
+SOLR storage plugin can comes as one of the default plugin with cvdrill.
+Once sqlline is started drill Web UI can be accessed in browser in http://localhost:8047/.
+SOLR url can be updated from the Storage tab (the SOLR url should be accessible from the system where cvdrill is running).
+Once the Storage plugin is updated Query can be run from either sqlline console or from drill Web UI.

 	SELECT id,name,manu,manu_id_s,inStock FROM solr.`techproducts`;

 ## More information ##